- Director of Multicultural Engagement and Campus Life, Newman University

 - City of Wichita Grants Review Committee

-- Board of Directors for The Kansas African American Museum
+- Board of Directors for the Kansas African American Museum and Humankind Ministries

 Personal Information: Single, 1 of 6 children, uncle of 5 (4 in USD 259)

-What specific issue facing Wichita Public Schools do you think deserves your immediate attention and how to you plan to address it?
+What specific USD 259 issue deserves your immediate attention and how do you plan to address it?

 What do you think is the largest obstacle to student success/graduation and how do you plan to address it?

 It takes building authentic relationships and connections with students in order to effectively address their needs.
 More importantly, we need leaders at the table who can identify with the struggles of today’s generation.
 We must proactively work to create programs and initiatives that intentionally carve out spaces to meet the needs of our students similar to Northwest High School “For the Culture” program which focuses on increasing the graduation rate of African American males through leadership, professional development and exposing participants to successful leaders in our community who look like them.
 Lastly, we need to increase family engagement.
 I plan to do this by being a boots on the ground board member who will meet families where they are by knocking doors in communities throughout the year and being visible at community events.

 How do you think USD 259 should respond to calls for more inclusion for LGBT students?

 The world walks our hallways in USD 259.
 We must implement policies and protocol that ensure the safety and security of the world reflective in our schools.
 As a BOE member, my responsibility is not to challenge or change the beliefs of our students, parents or community members.
 However, it is my job to challenge and change practices that hinder our students, educators and support staff from feeling safe.
 I believe we should implement a non-discriminatory policy and look to our neighboring districts, community organizations and leaders for guidance.